 - Count - specify the number of entities to be called out using the thresholds provided.
 For example, choose this method if you always want to see the top three.

 - Individual % - specify a minimum threshold and the narrative will include any individual entity greater than that percentage threshold.
 The percentage threshold is relative to the total value being explained for each insight.
 For example, choose this method if anything less than 5% of the total is deemed immaterial.
+Or choose this method if the only relevant entities are those that made up more than 25% of the total value.

 - Cumulative % - specify the percentage of the total value that you wish to be explained.
 Entities will be listed in order of magnitude until the cumulative value of those entities explains x% of the total value.
 For example, choose this method if you want to know which entities factored into at least 90% of that total value.